Probing non-Gaussianities with the high frequency tail of induced gravitational waves

 \section{Acknowledgements}

+We thank Yann Gouttenoire and Caner Ünal for spotting a typo in the kernel function.
 We thank Jose J. Blanco-Pillado, Jaume Garriga, Shi Pi and Misao Sasaki for discussions.
 We also thank Matteo Braglia for useful comments.
 V.A. is supported in part by the Spanish Ministry MCIU/AEI/FEDER grant (PGC2018-094626-BC21) and the Basque Government grant (IT-979-16).
 G.D. as a Fellini fellow is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 754496.
 V.A. would like to thank Ferruccio Poli from Universita di Bologna for technical support.